Ozuna's 2-run homer in 8th powers Braves past Dodgers 5-3 – KION546

 Braves left-hander Max Fried allowed six hits with nine strikeouts and one walk in 6 2/3 innings.
 Former Dodgers closer Kenley Jansen struck out the side in the ninth, including throwing a game-ending fastball past Trea Turner, for his 19th save.

-Cody Bellinger had a run-scoring single off Fried as the Dodgers scored two runs off Fried in the seventh.
+Cody Bellinger had a run-scoring single off Fried as the Dodgers scored two runs in the seventh.

 Mitch White, recalled from Triple-A Oklahoma City, allowed three runs and five hits with two walks in four-plus innings.
 White was pulled after giving singles to Ronald Acuña Jr. and Swanson to open the fourth.
 Austin Riley’s double to center field off Alex Vesia drove in Acuña.